cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 Config-wise, the mesh bridges in this topology are configured exactly [as in the first example](#mesh-bridge-configuration), except for the following differences in the configuration of the `/etc/config/network` config file:

-* **Each mesh bridge** should have a different static IP address in the `lan` interface, as indicated by `option ipaddr`.
+- **Each mesh bridge** should have a different static IP address in the `default` interface, as indicated by `option ipaddr`.
 For example, the first mesh bridge will have `option ipaddr '192.168.10.10'`, while the second mesh bridge will have `option ipaddr '192.168.10.11'`;

-* The `option gateway '192.168.10.1'` in the default `lan` stanza must match an existing gateway on either Network A or B, and similarly, `option dns '192.168.10.1'` must point to a valid DNS resolver;
+- The `option gateway '192.168.10.1'` in the `default` stanza must match an existing gateway on either Network A or B, and similarly, `option dns '192.168.10.1'` must point to a valid DNS resolver or forwarder;

-* As mentioned before, if your existing Networks A and B are not defined in the `192.168.10.0/24` IP range, then just edit the config file accordingly.
+- As mentioned before, if your existing Networks A and B are not defined in the `192.168.10.0/24` IP range, then just edit the config file accordingly.

 ### Gateway-Gateway
 The third and final example applies to the following topology: